 #2 Fred is funny.

-Ok, not in the SNL or Jon Stewart way, but he’s corny and silly and appeals to the kid in all of us.
+Ok, so he’s not funny in the SNL or Jon Stewart way, but he’s corny and silly and appeals to the kid in all of us.

 #3 He teaches math through life.